humnasul/refreshcpp/README.md

 Old code from learning C++ throughout high school is included in "old c++ files"
 Practicing over the summer in order to work more efficiently in the school year + gain some new skills :)
 * refreshcpp/old c++ files - contains old files from learning C++ in high school
 * refreshcpp/summer 2023 - contains new files of practicing C++ skills throughout the summer!
+* refreshcpp/algorithm stuff - programs (found on the internet) for data structures and algorithms in C++

 for my reference: algorithms practice to work on - https://www.geeksforgeeks.org/cc-programs/
 possibly helpful resources for cs385